 The Company measures the costs of equity-settled transactions with directors, officers, employees and consultants by reference to the fair values of the equity instrument.
 The fair value of equity-settled transactions is determined using the Black-Scholes options-pricing model as measured on the grant date.
 This model involves the input of highly subjective assumptions, including the expected price volatility of the Company's common shares, the expected life of the options, and the estimated forfeiture rate for market based vesting conditions.
-During the reporting period there was no share-based compensation expenditure.
+During the reporting period the amount of \$112,063 has been shown as share-based compensation expenditure in the statement of loss and comprehensive loss.